Saturday, August 13, 2011

 I wrote the following response to the article "Should All Students Got to College?
 The Media Obsession With the Wrong Question." over at aacu.org.
 However, the website wouldn't let me put it on there because of an incorrect capcha response when the website hadn't given me one to type in.
 Therefore, I thought I'd put it on this blog instead.

 I have to present the opposing view that not all students should go to college.
 For starters, the colleges are filled with students who either don't want to be there or who don't want to be there for the right reasons.
-I once attended a college where these types of students were turning the dorms into rowdy ghettos where there was no quiet place to study, and I didn't feel safe there at all.
+I once attended a college where the dorms were filled with rowdies.
+There was no quiet place to study, and I didn't feel safe there at all.
 A least half of the students were the tough sorts.

 Secondly, it's costing a fortune in public money to have them there.
 Billions of dollars a year are being spent on students when half of them will never graduate, and this results in fewer resources for the serious students.